ASE A2 Automatic Transmission Practice Test

 Answer D is correct.
 The sun gear is located at the center of the planetary gear set and remains in constant mesh with the pinion gears.

-19. A vehicle with an automatic three-speed synchronous transmission slips when it shifts from first to second gear in drive.
-Technician A says that synchronous transmissions rely on precise shift timing; inaccurate timing will result in slipping and engine flare.
+19. A vehicle with an automatic three-speed synchronous transmission slips when it shifts from first to second gear.
+Technician A says inaccurate timing in a synchronous transmission results in slipping and engine flare.
 Technician B says that early application of the intermediate band is causing this condition.
 Who is correct?

 • A. Technician A